droffilc1/cleaner/README.md

 ## Notes

-- **Package Removal (Optional):**

-    - If you choose to uninstall a package, provide its name as an argument when running the script.
-For example:

-        Copy code

-        `cleaner firefox`

-    - Omit the package name argument if you do not want to uninstall any package.
 - **Root Privileges:**

     - The script requires root privileges to perform system updates and package installations.
 Ensure you have appropriate permissions or run the script with `sudo`.